 Want to know what’s top of my ” Things to do in Port Douglas” list?
 Well, I always say that feeding George the groper is the most exciting thing that happens in Port Douglas.
 It’s certainly not something you should miss if you are in the top right hand corner of Queensland or visiting Port for our beaches, rainforest and Great Barrier Reef access.
-It’s a daily, late afternoon event that locals and tourists in Far North Queensland have been enjoying for many years, come on down to On The Inlet and take a seat!
+It’s a daily, late afternoon event that locals and tourists in Far North Queensland have been enjoying for many years, come on down to On The Inlet and take a seat for feeding time.

 It happens every day, it’s family friendly, you can have a couple of glasses of wine and a bite to eat, you’re out of the sun or the rain, it’s educational and best of all, it’s FREE!